Diabetes glossary for beginners

 - Diet is an important part of the management of your Diabetes.
 You should eat a healthy, balanced diet that is low in saturated fat, salt and sugar, and high in fruit and vegetables.

-- Dietitians can offer you specialist advice on healthy eating and the impact of different foods on your Diabetic control.
+- Dieticians can offer you specialist advice on healthy eating and the effect of different foods on your Diabetic control.

 - Erectile dysfunction (or impotence) is the inability to get and/or keep an erection for sexual intercourse and can be caused by Diabetes.
 This is because of poor blood supply to the penis and/or nerve damage caused by diabetes complications.

 - Fasting blood glucose is a blood glucose test taken after an 8 hour fast, usually in the morning, and is used when diagnosing Diabetes.

 - Gestational Diabetes is discovered during pregnancy (usually during the second or third trimester) and occurs if the body does not produce enough Insulin to meet the extra needs of pregnancy.
 The symptoms usually disappear after childbirth, but there is an increased risk of acquiring Type 2 Diabetes later on in life.

 - Glucagon is a hormone produced in the pancreas, which raises the blood glucose level.
 It is produced in the alpha cells in the islets of Langerhans in your pancreas.
 Glucagon can be given by injection to reverse severe hypoglycaemia.